 Even if your tenancy agreement says you can't switch, challenge it.
 Preventing a tenant from changing energy suppliers may be viewed as an unfair term in a tenancy agreement, so talk to Citizens Advice to see if it can help.
 If you pay your landlord for energy, it's their choice.

-Q: I only use electricity - can I fix?
+Q: I only use electricity - can I switch and fix?

 A: Yes, use Cheap Energy Club to find your cheapest.
 Just select 'electricity only' and it will show your top fixes.